Knowledge Hub

 If the PRA identifies a potential issue at your firm, they are most likely to enter into a dialogue with you to learn more and ask you to put things right.
 If matters are not satisfactorily resolved, the PRA has wide-ranging powers to bring your business back into compliance.

-For example, if the PRA considers that your business is running more risk than expected, it can ask you to hold additional capital which increases your costs of doing business.
+For example, if the PRA considers that your business is running more risk than expected, it can ask you to hold additional capital, which increases your costs of doing business.
 The PRA can also ‘impose a requirement’ on your firm in certain circumstances.
 This means the PRA can require you to take a specified action or to stop doing something which is problematic.

 Alternatively, the PRA can also move to restrict or cancel one or more of your regulatory permissions.

-For significant breaches, the PRA can launch formal investigations, and, if a breach is proven, can impose substantial fines or public remands.
+For significant breaches, the PRA can launch formal investigations, and, if a breach is proven, can impose substantial fines or public censures.
 It may also completely withdraw a firm’s permissions or ban individuals from the financial services industry.

 About our expert